-We know we've given you tons of advice for how to make your recruitment run smoothly.
-If that's what you're looking for be sure to check out last year's Something Greek Recruitment Series blogs such as How to Change the Subject and How to Answer Tough Questions.
-But today we've decided to tell you what NOT to do this Greek recruitment season.
+We know we've given you tons of sorority rush advice on how to make your recruitment run smoothly.
+If that's what you're looking for be sure to check out last year's Something Greek Recruitment Series blogs such as How to Change the Subject and Answering Tough Fraternity & Sorority Recruitment Questions.
+But today we've decided to tell you our sorority rush week tips on what NOT to do this Greek recruitment season.

 1. Don't get dehydrated.
 You don't want your mouth to get dry while you're talking to potential new members.
 Keep a water bottle with you.
 Might we suggest this reusable one from Something Greek?